top of page

 Today, YRV has grown into a global network of young researchers from 37 countries with a mission to forge community sustainability through youth-led research.
 Together, we study economic, social, and environmental issues of community sustainability and seek solutions that will help us lead our communities to a brighter future.
 At Youth Research Vox, no dream is too big, no action is impossible.
 While youth might be only twenty percent of the world's population, they are one hundred percent of the world's future.

-Rototuna Rotary Club has partnered with Youth Research VOX to support New Zealand high school students join a global collaboration with their peers from around the world.
+Rototuna Rotary Club partnered with Youth Research VOX to support New Zealand high school students join a global collaboration with their peers from around the world.

 Youth Research VOX in New Zealand